oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 model the nodes and vertices in a service representation graph.

-Information about how node and relationship representations are organized in service representation graphs is captured in designs or blueprints that are created by service designers and expressed in the TOSCA language.
+Information about how node and relationship representations are organized in service representation graphs is captured in designs (a.k.a blueprints) that are created by service designers and expressed in the TOSCA language.
 In this specification, we refer to those designs as **service templates** and we use the term **resolver** to refer to the management component that *instantiates* service representations based